gamaliel-ai/gamaliel-prompts/README.md

 Gamaliel exists to make deep, trustworthy Bible study accessible to everyone—whether you're a curious seeker, a lifelong believer, or anywhere in between.
 Inspired by the mentorship of the biblical Gamaliel to the Apostle Paul, our goal is to provide clear, scripturally-rooted answers to your questions, with complete transparency about how those answers are generated.

+## What Makes Gamaliel Different?

+- **Completely Anonymous**: No login, no signup, no tracking—just open and ask.
+- **100% Bible-Based**: Every answer is rooted in Scripture, with clear theological boundaries.
+- **Tailored to You**: Profiles adapt responses to your spiritual background and needs.
+- **Free & Open Source**: No paywalls, no hidden fees.
+All prompt logic is open for review and improvement.
+- **Radical Transparency**: Every AI response is auditable, with full prompt and context disclosure.

 ## Theological Foundation

 Gamaliel operates within clear theological guidelines rooted in historic Christian orthodoxy.
 Our system is built on the authority of Scripture and core Christian doctrines shared by Nicene-affirming traditions.